nicklockwood/FXForms/README.md

 Version 1.2 beta

 - Fields of type NSArray and NSOrderedSet can now be edited by adding, removing and sorting items
+- Exposed the setUp and update methods of FXFormsBaseCell for simpler subclassing
+- Added FXFormsDefaultCell that implements standard behaviors (for simpler subclassing)
 - Added FXFormFieldTemplate for creating template values for collections
 - Added FXFormFieldSegue property for specifying a segue to perform when field is tapped
 - Added FXFormFieldTypePhone field type